PSST! Remember that we mostly regret the things we didn’t do, as opposed to the things that we did do.

 These are the questions I want you to fully answer and brainstorm as they set the foundation for your life goals — your bucket list.
 You might at first glance only skimmed the questions and got a few ideas here and there — but be sure to write your answers and ideas down!
 This is crucial as we are much more likely to actually achieve our goals just by the act of writing the goals down, here is why.

 That’s all to this blog post.
 This was probably one of the easiest for me to write, but probably is one of the ones that really require an active approach and effort from you.
 That is, if you actually took this article serious and sought to answer the questions in order to live a more meaningful life.
+I hope you choose to ask yourself these questions today.

 I guess I fancy “questions”; see my article “Ask Yourself These Questions Every Day“, which deals about how we should evaluate our productivity and development as opposed to only abiding to the often dreaded to-do list.